verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] use “special occasion” perfume for normal occasions
 - [ ] That is not the flex you think it is.
 - [ ] Dust drummed up by thousands of racing feet.
+- [ ] Trying to reinvent your entire life this month is unhinged behaviour invented by productivity bros and people who sell planners.